reesemclean/RDMBorderedButton/README.md

 In code: Use initWithFrame to create a button and add to a subview.

 Interface Builder: Add a button as usual.
-Set the class to RDMBorderedButton.
+Set the class to RDMBorderedButton — there are some bugs with iOS 7.1 that require you to set the buttom type to Custom in Interface Builder.
+Also note that you can use the "User Defined Runtime Attributes" in Interface Builder to set the corner radius (key: "cornerRadius").
+The example project shows this with the black and yellow buttons.

 ###Corner Radius